 In reality, the pro-life movement ignores the major reasons that women choose abortion and doesn’t bother to address the ways they can alleviate those risk factors.

-While I continue to identify as pro-life (and given the ability to push a button and make abortion illegal, I probably would), I can’t see any use in the pro-life movement as it currently exists.
+While I continue to identify as pro-life, I can’t see any use in the pro-life movement as it currently exists.
 At the very least, the pro-life movement is making little impact in reducing abortions in America.
 At worst, I fear the tactics, alliances, and rhetoric of the pro-life movement may very well be causing them.